Venkatapranay/siri-voice-assistant/README.md

 # siri-voice-assistant
-it is a simple voice assistant ,which works for a few instructions like playing music ,search in wikipedia,tells jokes and to know the time
+It is a simple voice assistant ,which works for a few instructions like playing music ,search in wikipedia,to tell a joke and to know the current time